alanng10/Alga/Docue/a.md

 The spell is:
 "A" for Any.
 "l" for land.
-"g" for glob share.
+"g" for glob.
-"i" for integra.
+"a" for any.
-"n" for never kind.

 Algin word spell is Any land glob share integra never kind.